4K vs 8K TVs – what's the difference, should I care, and which is right for me?

 It’s also worth remembering that the majority of 8K TVs offer LCD screens.
 The exception is LG which offers an 88" OLED TV, but for over $13,000, it's not a light investment.

-Should I choose a QLED or OLED TV?
+Should you choose a QLED or OLED TV?

-For more on this, read our article on QLED vs OLED – what's the difference? to help you choose the right TV for your home.
+For more on this, you can read our article on QLED vs OLED, which should help you choose the right TV for your home.

 One of the UK's most respected tech and smart homes writers, Emily Peck also covers everything from interiors style to decorating trends.
 She is a contributor to Wired UK, and has also had a column in House Beautiful.
 She has written for publications such as Grand Designs, Stylist, Shortlist, Woman&Home, BBC, Ideal Home and House & Garden.
 She was once the Features Editor of Ideal Home.